trakio/mongo-lock/README.md

 end
 ```

-You can also call Mongo::Lock#extend and it will extend by the expires_after option.
+You can also call Mongo::Lock#extend and it will extend by the lock's expires_after option.

 ```ruby
 Mongo::Lock.new 'my_key' do |lock|